damonkelley/blog.damonkelley.me/source/2016-07-07-identifying-srp-violations.html.markdown

 ### Wrap up

-These are some techniques that I have used to audit the responsibilties of a class.
+These are some techniques that I have used to audit the responsibilities of a class.
 None of these are absolute.
 Having a group of methods with a common prefix is not going to illuminate an additional responsibility 100% of the time, but hopefully these techniques are more helpful than not the majority of the time.